 It's a great way to properly chat to your loved ones on the day, while feeling like you're kind of at a real-life bash.

 This is a goodie for those wanting to surprise their loved on on their birthday.

-With ample time now on our hands to create some seriously good content (have you seen the state of Instagram lately?
-Who knew cousin Jim was so good at headstands?), asking pals to create their own videos for the birthday gal or guy to watch on the day is the perfect way to boost morale and give them something to remember.
+With ample time now on our hands to create some seriously good content, asking pals to create their own videos for the birthday gal or guy to watch on the day is the perfect way to boost morale and give them something to remember.